Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

-Learning this score function with mean-squared error leads to the same optimisation problem as \ref{eq:ddpm_final_obj}.
+Learning this score function with mean-squared error leads to the same optimization problem as \ref{eq:ddpm_final_obj}.
 Philosophically, this is much the same as models formulated under the VAE interpretation.
 Where the schools of thought differ is in the noising process (which in turns leads to a different sampling process).
-SBM (score-based matching) models utilise
+SBM (score-based matching) models utilize

 for some noise scales $\{\sigma_t\}$ typically set as a geometric sequence, which again ensure in the limit that the fully noised distribution is equivalent to $\mathcal{N}(0, I).$ Performing the limit procedure above on this process also leads to a SDE, known as a `variance exploding' (VE) SDE, a careful treatment of which can be found in \cite{song2021scorebased}.